 Gather your ingredients together and spend a few minutes doing some chopping.
 It’s all in the prep – that is what my husband always says.
 He is usually talking about painting a room or sanding something down, but it applies here, too!

-Preheat your oven to 350°F. Grease a medium-sized baking dish with non-stick cooking spray and set aside.
+Preheat your oven to 350°F. Grease a medium-sized casserole dish with non-stick cooking spray and set aside.

 Heat the olive oil and minced garlic in a large skillet over medium heat.
 Add in the fresh spinach and basil.
 Season it with salt & pepper to your liking…I tend to prefer more pepper than salt in this dish.
 Stir occasionally until the spinach wilts, which should take about 5 minutes.